its-100rabh/Calcify/README.md

 # Calcify
-A React Native based android calculator that helps you perform the basic arithmetic operations - addition, subtraction, multiplication and division.
+* A React Native based android calculator that helps you perform the basic arithmetic operations - addition, subtraction, multiplication and division.
+> Language Used - React Native

+**-Saurabh Mahapatra**